FriedmanJonathan/whisky_recommender/README.md

 ## Next steps: Deploying to Production

+When running locally via Docker, make sure:

+1. Your .env file has the correct settings: IS_LOCAL = True.
+2. Command is docker build whisky-recommender

+3. eb setenv IS_LOCAL=False S3_BUCKET=whisky-recommender

 The ultimate goal is to create a web interface where users can select their favorite whiskies and receive recommendations.
 The frontend consists of HTML, JavaScript, and CSS files, while the backend is built with Python.

 eb create whisky-recommender --single